dasarpai/old.dasarpai.github.io/_dsblog/2023-02-22-Congnitive-Biases.md.md

 # Cognitive Biases

-Introduction:
+## Introduction

 Cognitive biases are the systematic errors that occur when individuals deviate from rational decision-making.
 These biases are a result of our brain's ability to process information, which can sometimes lead to irrational thinking and decision-making.
 As data science continues to advance, it is critical to understand how cognitive biases can impact AI, ML, NLP, deep learning, and robotics.
 Cognitive biases can lead to biased data collection, modeling, and decision-making processes, which can ultimately impact the accuracy and effectiveness of these technologies.

 One of the most significant challenges in data science is developing models that can accurately represent and predict complex human behaviors.
 However, cognitive biases can significantly impact the data used to train these models.
 For example, **confirmation bias** can lead to the selection of only certain data that confirms preconceived notions, while **availability bias** can lead to over-reliance on easily available data.
 As such, it is essential for data scientists to be aware of cognitive biases and take steps to mitigate their impact on the accuracy of their models.

 There are many books, blogs articles, youTube discussion and talk around on this topic.
-Recenlty I found some wikipages which disucsses this in great length.
+Recenlty I found some wikipages which disucsses this in a great length.
 I am taking liberty for educating my audience to extract the text and summarise here.

 ## Belief, decision-making and behavioral
 These biases affect belief formation, reasoning processes, business and economic decisions, and human behavior in general.